bobrossrtx/virtcomp/docs/usage/README.md

   --compile            -o      Compile program into a standalone executable (optionally specify output name)

 Examples:
-  virtcomp program.hex           # Run hex program
+  demi-engine program.hex           # Run hex program
-  virtcomp program.hex --gui     # Run with debugger virtcomp --interactive         # Interactive mode
+  demi-engine program.hex --gui     # Run with debugger demi-engine --interactive         # Interactive mode
 ```

 ## Hex Programming

-VirtComp programs are written in hexadecimal format with support for comments and labels.
+DemiEngine programs are written in hexadecimal format with support for comments and labels.
 This section teaches you how to write effective hex programs.

 ### Program Format